RonanOD/OpenAAC/README.md

  ## Installation
   1. Install Flutter: https://flutter.dev/docs/get-started/install
-  2. Create a Pinecone account: https://www.pinecone.io/
+  2. Create a Pinecone account: https://www.pinecone.io/.
+You can use the free tier for this project.
-  3. Create an OpenAI API account: https://platform.openai.com/
+  3. Create an OpenAI API account: https://platform.openai.com/.
+We will use the "text-embedding-ada-002" model which is priced very cheaply ($0.0001/1K tokens as of January 2024).
+See [this page](https://openai.com/pricing#language-models) for more details.
   4. Clone this repo
   5. Follow instructions in the `db/` folder to create a Pinecone database and upload your AAC symbols.
+  6. Copy the generated icons to the `app/open_aac/assets/images` folder.
-  6. Use `flutter` in the `app/open_aac` folder to run the app locally.
+  7. Use `flutter` in the `app/open_aac` folder to run the app locally.
-  7. Install on your android device by connecting it to the computer using `flutter install`.
+  8. Install on your android device by connecting it to the computer using `flutter install`.
 See [this page](https://docs.flutter.dev/deployment/android#install-an-apk-on-a-device) for more details.

 ## Usage
   1. Open the app